Choosing a school? You’ve got options.

 Magnet schools are free public schools that allow kids to focus on specific themes, like science or the performing arts.
-There is currently at least one operating magnet school in Maine.
+There is currently at least one operating magnet school serving 0.1% of the K-12 student population in Maine.
 The Maine School of Science and Mathematics was recently ranked the second-best public high school in the nation by U.S. News & World Report.

 In previous years, the state also had a public magnet school geared toward studying marine science, technology, transportation, and engineering: The Maine Ocean School.
 However, as of 2022, the Maine Ocean School is transitioning into an educational program-based model rather than a full-time magnet school.
 If you live near Maine’s magnet school, your child may be able to attend it rather than their public neighborhood school.